-Reception area
+Reception Area

-We are lucky to have a large area for Reception to use, which includes three classrooms as well as a creative area (Pod) and two outside areas (Cabin Corner and Sensory Way).
+We are lucky to have a large area for Reception to use, which includes three classrooms, as well as a creative area (Pod) and two outside areas (Cabin Corner and Sensory Way).
 These areas cover the EYFS areas of learning and activities are regularly changed to ensure we cover the curriculum.
-Once the children are familiar with their classrooms and each of the above areas, we start 'Explore and Learn Time' where the children are able to choose where they want to go and can move freely from one area to another.
-This gives the children the opportunity to mix with other children from the year group and even play and learn with old friends from nursery.
+Every morning we have 'Freeflow' time where the children may explore, learn and play wherever they choose.
+This enables the children to play and make friends with all of the children in Reception and to work with different teachers and teaching assistants.
+During the afternoons, we continue to use these different shared areas within our classes.

-Understanding the world
+Understanding the World

 The children learn about the natural world around them in Reception by exploring their environment throughout the different seasons.
 They have hands on experiences both inside and outside of the classroom.
 During these experiences, we encourage the children to describe what they see, feel, hear.
 We also use the sense of smell and taste during some of our topics.
 The children also learn about different People, Cultures and Communities through books and first hand experiences when possible.
 We talk about similarities and differences and encourage positive attitudes towards these.
 We explore Past and Present through the children's own lives as well as examples seen in books.
-We talk about family members, the children's own experiences as well as drawing on the lives of people in our community such as people who help us.
+We talk about family members, the children's own experiences as well as drawing on the lives of people in our community, such as people who help us.
 We look at where we live and compare it to other places in terms of different aspects of the natural world and the people who live and work there.